neura-sx/graphene-book/book/interfaces/tutorial-interacting-with-cli.md

 We will now create another account named `alpha2` and assume that `nathan` is the account with a LTM status.

-Creating a new account is always done by using an existing account - we need it because someone (i.e. an registrar) has to fund the registration fee.
+Creating a new account is always done by using an existing account - we need it because someone (i.e. the registrar) has to fund the registration fee.
 We will use `nathan` for this purpose as it has the required LTM status.

 First we need to get hold of the public key for the new account.
 We do it by using the `suggest_brain_key` command:
 ```